On hyperbolic Bessel processes and beyond: Hyperbolic Bessel processes with fixed time

-where $W^i$, $i=1, \ldots ,k$, are independent standard Brownian motions. \end{proposition} \begin{proof} As previously, uniqueness of solution of (\ref{gsde}) follows from the fact that the standard change of time ($\tau_t= \inf\{u:\int_0^uY_s^2ds > t\}$) results in $X$ becoming a square of k-dimensional Bessel process.
-We complete the proof by the direct checking that $X$ defined by (\ref{gsol}) satisfies (\ref{gsde}) using analogous arguments as in the proof of Theorem \ref{thm:roz-sinhR}. \end{proof}
+where $W^i$, $i=1, \ldots,k$, are independent standard Brownian motions. \end{proposition} \begin{pf} As previously, the uniqueness of solution of (\ref{gsde}) follows from the fact that the standard change of time ($\tau_t= \inf\{u\dvt \int_0^uY_s^2\,\mathrm{d}s > t\}$) results in $X$ becoming the square of a $k$-dimensional Bessel process.
+We complete the proof by the direct checking that $X$ defined by (\ref{gsol}) satisfies (\ref{gsde}), using analogous arguments to those in the proof of Theorem \ref{thmroz-sinhR}. \end{pf}